BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/02-cortex.md

 ## **What is Cortex?**

-The Cortex data analysis and machine learning toolkit is part of the LAMP Platform, enabling researchers and clinicians with a variety of backgrounds have use pre-build tools to analyze their data and build analysis pipelines.
+The Cortex data analysis toolkit is part of the LAMP Platform, enabling researchers and clinicians with a variety of backgrounds to use pre-built tools to analyze their data and build analysis pipelines.

 - It integrates tightly across the platform to provide a unified processing pipeline to convert patient or participant data into useful features that provide valuable clinical and research insight.
-- It offers robust support for artificial intelligence, behavioral feature extraction, interactive visualizations, generation of targeted and automated adaptive interventions, and high-performance data processing through parallelization and vectorization techniques.
+- It offers robust support for behavioral feature extraction, interactive visualizations, and high-performance data processing through parallelization and vectorization techniques.
 - It obviates the need for individual analyses tied to custom code for specific sensor types across various devices.
-It also provides access to processed Apple HealthKit and Google Fit sensor data, such as activity recognition or heart rate variability.
 - It provides a companion IDE based on JupyterLab and VSCode that abstracts away login and security issues by securely injecting an authenticated connection to the server into Cortex and resulting analysis notebooks.

 ![](assets/cortex_diagram.svg)